neacsum/utpp/README.md

 is set to 100.
 Because the test object is derived from the fixture object, any public or protected members of the fixture are directly available in the test body.

-When the test finishes, the fixture destructor gets called and can release any resources allocated by the constructor.
+When the test finishes, the fixture destructor gets called and should release any resources allocated by the constructor.

 ### Aborting a Test ###